danielsaidi/nextra/README.md

 	Author:		Daniel Saidi [daniel.saidi@gmail.com]

 NExtra is an open-source library that contains extended functionality for the .NET Framework.
-I continously add interfaces and classes that I develop, that could be reused in other projects of all kinds.
+I continously add things that I create in the various projects I work with, if I find that they are relevant enough for others and general enough to be reusable in other projects.

-If I add code that I found on blogs or other web resources, I include a link to the original implementation in the source code.
+If I add stuff that I find on a blog or other web resources, I include a link to the original implementation in the source code.